 A Complete Italy Itinerary 7 Days

-Heading to Italy for a week and plan on spending some time in the three major cities of Venice, Florence, and Rome?
-Well this one week in Italy itinerary will have you covered as you make your way around all the different sites and attractions throughout the country.
+Heading to Italy for a week and planning to spend some time in the three major cities of Venice, Florence, and Rome?
+Well this one week in Italy itinerary will have you covered as you make your way around to all the different sites and attractions throughout the country.
 It is perfect for a first time visitor who wants to get a taste of what Italy has to offer (and of course get a taste of the amazing food along the way!).

-Before diving into the itinerary be sure to check out the Helpful Tips section to get you prepared for your trip to Italy.
-If you plan to stay longer in the country you can also check out the other longer itineraries I put together that build off of this one.
+Before diving into the itinerary be sure to check out the Italy Helpful Tips section to get you prepared for your trip to Italy.
+If you plan to stay longer in the country you can also check out the 10 Day Italy Itinerary or 14 Day Italy Itinerary that build off of this one.

 1) I have set up the itinerary to leave early in the morning when going from one city to the next.
 You can keep it as is, or you can also easily take a later evening train the night prior to avoid the early wakeup.
 Whatever travel style works for you!